Resource Center FAQ

 Information on current homeless services and ways to help homeless individuals and families can be found at slchost.org and slco.org/homeless-services/resource-directory/

-Three public workshops will be held in January to receive public input on the design of the facilities and how to mitigate community concerns.These workshops will focus on three primary design-oriented themes:
+Three public workshops were held in January to receive public input on the design of the facilities and how to mitigate community concerns.These workshops focused on three primary design-oriented themes:

 - Safety for the users and surrounding neighbors